RoyalIcing/OrbWasmtime/README.md

 Run WebAssembly modules in Elixir via Rust & Wasmtime.

 **Note: this project is in alpha and will change.
-For another WebAssembly runner for Elixir [check out Wasmex](https://github.com/tessi/wasmex).**
+For another WebAssembly runtime for Elixir [check out Wasmex](https://github.com/tessi/wasmex).**

 ## Installation